 What are UV rays?

-UV radiation is naturally produced by the Sun, an invisible form of energy which reaches through space to penetrate our atmosphere, where it’s able to cause harm to living tissue.
+UV radiation is naturally produced by the Sun, an invisible form of energy that reaches through space to penetrate our atmosphere, where it’s able to cause harm to living tissue.

 Two main forms of UV radiation impact our skin health, with exposure to both damaging the DNA within our skin cells and increasing our risk of skin cancer.
-UVA rays make up 95% of UV radiation on Earth, penetrating deep into the skin to cause longer term damage such as premature signs of skin ageing, while UVB rays are more commonly associated with immediate short term damage such as sunburn.
-It’s important to shop for a broad-spectrum sunscreen which will help protect you from the effects of both.
+UVA rays make up 95% of UV radiation on Earth, penetrating deep into the skin to cause longer-term damage such as premature signs of skin ageing, while UVB rays are more commonly associated with immediate short-term damage such as sunburn.
+It’s important to shop for a broad-spectrum sunscreen that will help protect you from the effects of both.

 What’s the difference between chemical and mineral sunscreen?